VET Program Approval and Maintenance Procedure

 • Senior Manager, Registrar Services

 E. Respond to Qualification Impact Statement.
-Relevant Deans / Executive Directors / Directors / Program Managers
+Relevant Deans / Executive Directors / Associate Directors / Program Managers

 1. Completed Impact Statements should be returned within 5 working days.